 - 4. Place the workpiece to be cut on top of the platform mounted to the table.
-Ensure the workpiece is firmly against the backfence (Fig. 9). - 5.
+Ensure the workpiece is firmly against the backfence (Fig. 25). - 5.
 Secure the material before cutting.
-Cut slowly through the material.
+Cut slowly through the material using a out-down-and-back motion.
 Failure to clamp securely or cut slowly could result in the material coming loose and causing injury.